top of page

 Top the blackberries with 1/3 cup of sugar and fill the remaining space with hot water.
 Leave a 1/2-inch headspace.

-Place the lid on top of the jar and add the ring.
-Tighten the ring to fingertip tight and process in a boiling water bath for 20 minutes if at sea level.
+Process in a boiling water bath for 20 minutes if at sea level.
 (Remember to adjust the pressure for your elevation if higher than 1000 feet.)

 If you have any questions about canning with the boiling water canner or how to adjust the pressure for altitude, take a look at our canning basics videos.